 I don’t have the exact figures to hand, but there are approximately one billion blog posts offering parents sage advice on how to “survive” soft play.
-It’s certainly something to be endured (soft play is a misnomer; it’s fucking hard, gruelling even) but your survival is usually guaranteed.
+It’s certainly something to be endured (soft play is a misnomer; it’s hard, gruelling even) but your survival is usually guaranteed.
 After all, I’ve never once entered a soft play zone to find a dad bleeding out on a crash mat, while a crazed toddler triumphantly pulls a bloodied trident from deep in his belly.

 The awfulness of soft play gushes through your veins like icy water when it dawns on you that you’re going to be trapped with other families for anything up to two hours, hemmed in by a minefield of threadbare foam objects held together with drool and impetigo.
 From that point on there’s nothing you can really do except fix a ridiculously broad smile on your face, delirious enough to raise suspicions that you’re possibly being fellated by a trouser-lurking ghost.

 ‘Grin and bear it’ is the best advice I can give.
-(Although I tend to glare at people, mostly.)

-As an aside, I also fully advocate the placement of net guns behind emergency break glass units, which should be a legal requirement in all soft play centres.
+(As an aside, I also fully advocate the placement of net guns behind emergency break glass units, which should be a legal requirement in all soft play centres.
 Something like that would seem like the most effective, non-lethal way of stopping a marauding gang of oafish 10-year-olds rampaging through the ‘toddlers aged 2-4’ area.
-Little bastards.
+Little bastards.)

 Soft play is absolutely no fun as an adult, so I’ve been trying to recall my own childhood experiences.
 I think I enjoyed it…once.
 But my memories are surprisingly vague.

 The man considered to be the ‘father of soft play’ was Eric McMillan, a Canadian designer once described by Time magazine as “The next Walt Disney”.
-He’s credited as the creator of the “ball crawl”, which sounds like a terrible euphemism for pubic lice, but was actually the original name of the much-loved ball pit.
+He’s credited as the creator of the “ball crawl”, which sounds terribly like a euphemism for pubic lice, but is actually the original name of the much-loved ball pit.
 He created other fantastically named play attractions as well, such as the “punch bag forest”.
 In fact, you had to barge your way through something similar to enter Professor Peabody’s Play Place at Blackpool’s Winter Gardens in the early 1980s, which my sister and I experienced a few times as kids.

 Professor Peabody’s was opened in 1983 by Paul Daniels and the entrance fee was a mere £1.75.
 I know these particular facts because I Googled them, they’re not things I remember.
 Like I said, my memories are hazy and few.